jtleek/rpackages/README.md

 * Increase y for minor changes
 * Increase x for major changes

-The only problem is we have to stay in line with Bioconductor's requirments because we want to publish most of our packages to Bioconductor.
+The only problem is we have to stay in line with Bioconductor's requirements because we want to publish most of our packages to Bioconductor.
 For that reason:

 * y must be odd when you submit a devel package to Bioc